raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.6.17 =
+* FIX: Removing pending processes in Javascript fails in certain cases when there is more than one pending process. [#681](https://github.com/Charitable/Charitable/issues/681)
+* FIX: Improved styling of `<legend>` elements inside Charitable meta boxes.
+* FIX: Delete user dashboard menu transient if one isn't set.
+This fixes a bug in Reach. [#52](https://github.com/Charitable/Reach/issues/52)

 = 1.6.16 =
 * NEW: Allow `value_callback` in `admin_form` settings for a field registered with the Campaign Fields API to override the main `value_callback` parameter. [#679](https://github.com/Charitable/Charitable/issues/679)